flutter/flutter/packages/flutter/README.md

 Sky apps are written in Dart.
 To get started, we need to set up Dart SDK:

  - Install the [Dart SDK](https://www.dartlang.org/downloads/):
-   - Mac: `brew tap dart-lang/dart && brew install dart`
+   - Mac: `brew tap dart-lang/dart && brew install dart --devel`
    - Linux: See [https://www.dartlang.org/downloads/linux.html](https://www.dartlang.org/downloads/linux.html)
  - Ensure that `$DART_SDK` is set to the path of your Dart SDK and that the `dart` and `pub` executables are on your `$PATH`.